 - A box of yellow cake mix or white would work best

 You want to spray the inside of your slow cooker with non stick spray, layer the pie filling, sprinkle cake mix over the top with pats of butter sprinkle over that.
 If you want to add some chopped nuts over that you could but I don’t.
 Set to high for two to 2.5 hours until the middle is cooked thru and batter isn’t sticky.

-Don’t expect to slice either of these, just use a large serving spoon to scoop it up and top with scoop of vanilla ice cream.
+Don’t expect to slice cake mix cobbler or this version.
+Neither of these come out nicely.
+Just use a large serving spoon to scoop it up and top with scoop of vanilla ice cream.